Neighbourhood Small Grants

 - When creating a project budget, you should determine the actual cost of items to be used, and think resourcefully about how to obtain materials through borrowing or donations.

 - You are responsible for keeping expense receipts to account for all project costs.

-- You must obtain appropriate permits and liability insurance before your project start date.
+- You must obtain appropriate permits and liability insurance prior to your project start date.

-Applying for a Neighbourhood Small Grant is easy via our online application system.
+Applying for a Neighbourhood Small Grant is easy via our online application system - see button below.